Summary of Conflicts of interest policy

 Personal account dealing

-Our investment analysts are not permitted to invest on their own account in AIM or PLUS MARKETS securities.
+Our investment analysts are not permitted to invest on their own account in AIM or ISDX securities.

 The effectiveness of these policies and procedures is monitored by the Compliance department as part of the firm's regular compliance monitoring programme